This blog is to answer one common question, and to tell you a bit more about how we hand-make each Kitchen Garden.

 When we send you our Kitchen Gardens, we’ve done stage one at the farm, so you’re straight onto the fun part where you grow your own oyster mushrooms in 4 simple steps

-What this means is that 1) you can grow a Kitchen Garden even if you don’t drink coffee and 2) if you do get through loads of coffee, you’ll have to find another use for it – like deterring slugs from your garden, or skin exfoliant or something else!
+What this means is that 1) you can grow a Kitchen Garden even if you don’t drink coffee and 2) if you do get through loads of coffee, you’ll have to find another use for it – like deterring slugs from your veg patch, use it to feed the soil in your garden, or even as a skin exfoliant!

 It also means that we need to collect coffee for each and every Kitchen Garden we make, carefully prepare the growbags, and keep an eye on them every day for a month before we send them to you.
 If you live in Brighton, you might see Jon cycling around town with a trailer full of coffee grounds in the back.
 Small Batch cafes are our favourite (they make lots of very good coffee and also sell our kits).